ethanwfang/ethanwfang/README.md

-### Hey!👋
+### <h1>Ethan Fang</h1>
+<h3>About Me</h3>

 My name is Ethan and I am an undergraduate student at Case Western Reserve University.
 I am pursuing a BS/MS degree, finishing my Bachelor's degree in 2025, and Master's in 2026.
+My major concentration will be in AI and Algorithms & Theory

-I am interested in data science, deep learning, machine learning, and artificial intelligence.
-My major concentration will be Algorithms and Theory, as well as Artificial Intelligence.
+I am interested in full-stack development (front-end), data science, deep learning, machine learning, and artificial intelligence.
 I have a strong background in data science and data analysis, and I am adept in communication to achieve business objectives.

+I am currently working on creating Deep Learning models in image analysis for SDLE.

 <!--